tacaswell/version_pep_draft/pep-NNN.rst

 [Describe the syntax and semantics of any new language feature.]

-1. When a module (or package) includes a version number, the version SHOULD be available in the ``__version__`` attribute of the top-level module.
+1. When a module (or package) includes a version number, the version MUST be available in the ``__version__`` attribute of the top-level module.
-2. For modules which live inside a namespace package, the module SHOULD include the ``__version__`` attribute.
+2. For modules which live inside a namespace package, the module MUST include the ``__version__`` attribute.
 The namespace package itself SHOULD NOT include its own ``__version__`` attribute.
 3. The ``__version__`` attribute’s value MUST be a string.
 Module version